alexylon/Ferrocrypt/README.md

 <br/>

-## USAGE of the GUI app
+## USING the GUI App

-To encrypt or decrypt a file or folder, simply drag and drop it into the app window.
+To encrypt or decrypt a file or folder, drag and drop it into the app window.
+Then select either symmetric or hybrid encryption modes.
+When decrypting a vault, the app detects the appropriate mode automatically, and it's not possible to switch between modes during the decryption process.

+### Symmetric Encryption Mode
-Then, choose a password and a destination folder, and click the "Start" button.
-If you need to encrypt files that will result in a large vault exceeding the available RAM, or if you simply want to prevent excessive RAM consumption, just check the "Large files (low RAM usage)" option (see the OPTIONS section above for more info).
+To encrypt a file or folder using symmetric encryption mode, choose a password and a destination folder, then click the "Start" button.
+If the files you want to encrypt are too large for the available RAM or you want to avoid excessive RAM consumption, select the "Large files (low RAM usage)" option (see the "OPTIONS" section above for more information).

+The decryption process is the same as the encryption process, which is why it's called symmetric.

+### Hybrid Encryption Mode
+To encrypt a file or folder using hybrid encryption mode, select a public RSA key in PEM format, choose the destination folder, and click the "Start" button.

+To decrypt a file or folder using this mode, select your private RSA key in PEM format, enter the password to unlock it, choose the destination folder, and click the "Start" button.

+### Asymmetric Key Pair Creation Mode
+To generate a public/private key pair for Hybrid encryption mode, select "Create key pair".
+Enter your password to encrypt the private key, choose the output folder, and click the "Start" button to generate your RSA-4096 keys.

 <br/>